hurricane8978/p8105_hw2_jl5788/homework2.md

   select(year,month,total)
 ```

-The first sheet of Mr.Trash Wheel dataset includes 344 rows and 14
+The first sheet of Mr.Trash Wheel dataset includes 453 rows and 14
 variables which provide us with information about weight of trash
-collected by Mr.Trash Wheel from May 2014 to June 2019.
-Furthermore, it
+collected by Mr.Trash Wheel from May 2014 to January 2021.
+Furthermore,
-lists weight of different types of trash which shows in
+it lists weight of different types of trash like in seventh and eighth
-plastic\_bottles, polystyrene columns and so on.
+columns which shows plastic\_bottles, polystyrene columns and so on.

 Mr.Trash Wheel dataset also includes every month’s precipitation data
 for 2018 and 2019, which has 18 rows and 3 columns.

 The total precipitation in 2018 is 70.33 and the median number of sports
-balls in a dumpster in 2019 is 8.
+balls in a dumpster in 2019 is 9.

 # Problem 2